CryptechTest/minetest_doc_items/API.md

 * `_doc_items_create_entry`: Whether to create an entry for this item (default: `true`)
 * `_doc_items_entry_name`: The title of the entry.
 By default, this is the same as the `description` field of the item.
 This field is required if the `description` is empty
+* `_doc_items_uses_fixed`: Exact number of uses for a tool before it breaks, use this is the use count is fixed.
+If it varies or is unlimited, please don't use this field

 A full explanation of these fields is provided below.